ippontech/blog-usa/posts/scala-for-the-arrogant.md

 I highly recommend this book.
 It's a Scala book disguised as a bible on Functional programming and domain modeling.
 The result is you can learn a lot of best practices in these fields while learning how Scala correlates to them.

 ## Programming in Scala
 Written by the creator of Scala, Martin Odersky, this text is a comprehensive guide to Scala.
-I don't think it is organized as effectively for Java developers fro the old and new schools, but you would not be amiss to have it on your shelf.
+I don't think it is organized as effectively for Java developers from the old and new schools, but you would not be amiss to have it on your shelf.